-Click the Add New Form () button in the Panes section's toolbar to open the New Form dialog box from which you can create a new form with a given name and title and use it in the Form Collection object.
+Click the Add New Form button (1) button in the Forms section's toolbar to open the New Form dialog box from which you can create a new form with a given name and title and use it in the Form Collection object.
+Similarly, click the Add New Local Form button (+) to add a new local form.